It’s amusing how one can go literally years without getting sick or injured, then all of the sudden your body decides to give you hell.

-Within a few days (probably four) I noticed my back felt much better.
+Within a few days, I noticed my back felt much better.
 It continued to unwind from its angry knot each night.
 Three weeks later my back problem seemed to be completely gone!

 Needless to say, I’m a fan of sleeping on the floor and I think it’s safe to say my hubby and I will be doing it for a while!*

-I’m having a great experience with floor sleeping.
-If you’re looking for a better nights sleep and a happy back, you should give it a try too!
+I had a great experience with floor sleeping.
+If you’re looking for a better night’s sleep and a happy back, you should give it a try too!
 Here are some other benefits I came across in my research of floor sleeping in case you need some more convincing or want to try it out.

 Better Spine Health